Eusha425/Eusha425/README.md

 # 🌍 Hello, World!

-Hi, I’m Eusha.
-I’m originally from the lively and inspiring Bangladesh and currently based in Australia, where I’m pursuing both academic and professional goals in the tech world.

-Right now, I’m studying for a Master of Information Technology and Systems at the University of Tasmania.
-Before this, I completed a Bachelor of ICT with a major in Artificial Intelligence, which really shaped my interest in building smart, practical solutions with technology.
+Hi, I’m Eusha. originally from Bangladesh and currently based in Australia.
+Right now, I'm studying a Master of Information Technology and Systems at the University of Tasmania.
+I also have a Bachelor's in ICT with a major in Artificial Intelligence, where I developed a strong interest in building practical tech solutions.

-I’m particularly passionate about where AI and software engineering meet real-world problems.
-I enjoy working on projects that have the potential to make a real impact, whether that’s improving everyday experiences or exploring new ways to use tech creatively.

-I’m a curious and driven person who loves learning and trying out new tools and ideas.
-I like working on hands-on projects and collaborating with others, and I share a lot of my work and experiments on GitHub as I keep growing in this field.
+I'm passionate about the space where AI and software engineering meet.
+I enjoy working on real-world projects, learning new tools, and sharing what I build here on GitHub as I grow in this field.

 ## 💻 Tech Stack